woocommerce/woocommerce/docs/product-collection-block/register-product-collection.md

+---
+post_title: Registering custom collections in product collection block
+menu_title: Registering custom collections
+tags: how-to
+---

 # Register Product Collection

 The `__experimentalRegisterProductCollection` function is part of the `@woocommerce/blocks-registry` package.
-This function allows 3PDs to register a new collection.
+This function allows third party developers to register a new collection.
 This function accepts most of the arguments that are accepted by [Block Variation](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-variations/#defining-a-block-variation).

 > [!WARNING]
 > It's experimental and may change in the future.
 Please use it with caution.